 On April 11, 2022, the Company signed an option agreement with Orogen Royalties Corp. ("Orogen") to acquire 100% interest in the Llano de Nogal copper project (the "Project") in Sonora, Mexico as a new property acquisition within the BHP- Riverside Sonora Mexico Exploration Financing Agreement ("EFA").
-The Llano de Nogal Project will become the fifth active high value work program with the EFA.
+The Llano de Nogal Project will become the fifth active high value work program with the EFA and fully funding the initial work by BHP.